Will513r/Will513r/README.md

 - 👀 I’m interested in technology, programing and self improvment
 - 🌱 I’m currently learning python, html, css, and java script
 - 💞️ I’m looking to collaborate on simple projects to help me get the feel of real world projects to better help get me job ready
-- 📫 How to reach me my linkedin is in my profile
+- 📫 How to reach me

 <!---
 Will513r/Will513r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.